Hackney Council Data Breach

 For initial legal advice on making a claim for GDPR Data Breach Compensation, get in touch with our Data Breach Solicitors today.

-Has Hackney Council Data Been Breached?
+What Hackney Council Data Has Been Breached?

-So far, it appears that the attack is to do with ransomware, which suggests that residents’ data may have been targeted.
 A ransomware attack is where hackers take over computer systems and data and demand money in exchange for unlocking them.

 Even though it’s not yet clear if any personal data has been breached, the future impact of the cyber attack may not be felt straight away.
-So if you’re a Hackney Borough resident, it’s important to keep a look out for anything suspicious, such as:
+So if you’re a Hackney Borough resident, it’s important to continue to keep a look out for anything suspicious, such as:

 - Unusual activity on your bank statements